idocalm/MessageU/src/server/README.md

 Each handler hides his own logic inside the handle function. they might interact with the database, do their own checks, etc, as long as they end up returning a ResponseFrame

-### TESTING

-While developing the server I made some python tests for the server, they are inside

-tests/

 ### RUNNING THE SERVER

 to run: python app.py (maybe you need python3 app.py in your system)